AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 are still SSA (for example `%alloc` is still an SSA value), but because we are working with pointers, it is challenging to perform data-flow analysis on the data contained within MemRefs.
-This demonstrates how moving from one level of abstraction to another leads to necessary losses in information.
+This demonstrates how moving from one level of abstraction to another leads to necessary losses in information and challenges with optimization.

 Now that the Tensors have been lowered into buffers, and the linalg operations are working on these buffers, we can now lower these linalg ops to real algorithms.
-CPUs do not come with ops to compute the matmul over two buffers (normally), so we need to convert these ops into actual for-loops that can be executed.
+CPUs do not come with ops to compute the MatMul over two buffers (normally), so we need to convert these ops into actual for-loops that can be executed.
 This will lower our abstraction level further from what is often called "graph-level" linalg operations to actual instructions.
 This will look similar to what one